I’d like to introduce my epic South America backpacking itinerary.

-You’ll need a good duration to be able to explore as Brazil is the largest country in South America.
+Pencil in a good length of time to explore as Brazil is the largest country in South America.
 Have you brushed up on your Portuguese already?

-I have gotten by with Spanish in some of Brazil’s best places and spend many hours travelling by bus and plane around the country.
+I have gotten by with Spanish in some of Brazil’s best places and spent many hours traveling by bus and plane around the country.

 However, if you are thinking of going, make sure you check out Rio de Janeiro as it makes a great introduction to Brazil as well as a good ending point.